uselagoon/lagoon/docs/interacting/organizations.md

 # Working with Organizations in the UI

-Here are some step-by-step demos to help walk you through useful organization-related tasks in the Lagoon UI.
+Here are some step-by-step guides to help walk you through useful organization-related tasks in the Lagoon UI.

 ## Log in and find organizations